 Minorca or Menorca is an island located in the European region.
-It is a constituent of the Balearic group of Islands that lie east of the main land of Mallorca.
-Minorca Island is popular for its high population of beaches that operate throughout the year and the accompanying beach resorts and fine dining centres to enjoy the local unique recipes.
+It is a constituent of the Balearic group of Islands that lie east of the mainland of Mallorca.
+Minorca Island is popular for its high population of beaches that operate throughout the year and the accompanying beach resorts and fine dining centers to enjoy the local unique recipes.
 Minorca Island presents a wide range of tourist attractions and the major ones being its vibrant beaches and the historic centers within it.
 There are three languages spoken in Minorca Island.
-The Menorquin language is mostly spoken by the locals, Spanish is widely spoken, whereas English is rarely spoken but can be communicated in the tourist centres.
+The Menorquin language is mostly spoken by the locals, Spanish is widely spoken, whereas English is rarely spoken but can be communicated in the tourist centers.

 There are two ways of getting into Minorca Island.
 Minorca has only one international airport that serves international flights between the island and; Spain, Ibiza, Mallorca, Manchester, and London.
 Airlines serving the airport are Easyjet and British Airways.
 Tourists from Spain and Majorca can use ferry transport to arrive at Minorca’s harbor of Mahon.

 Minorca’s range of accommodation facilities consists of hotels and holiday apartments.
 The services and leisure facilities you will find in the hotels include a fitness gym, swimming pools, sauna, Jacuzzi, a restaurant and bar, and conference rooms.
 The hotel rooms and apartments are excellent and have remarkable hygiene standards and hospitality services.